nateonmission/NCAAStatsProc/README.md

 ### Main Menu
 1. _Display Individual School Stats by Football Conference_ - Displays a list of NCAA FOOTBALL conferences.
 The user then selects one and the a Conference object is instantiated that will contain the totals and averages derived from the school-level data.
 It will then save a JSON file containing the results.
 2. _Display Individual School Stats by Primary Conference_ - Displays a list of NCAA PRIMARY conferences.
 The user then selects one and the a Conference object is instantiated that will contain the totals and averages derived from the school-level data.
 It will then save a JSON file containing the results.
-3. _Display Favorite Football Conference_ - The same functionality as number 1 except it process the user's favorite FOOTBALL conference.
+3. _Display Favorite Football Conference_ - The same functionality as number 1 except it process the user's favorite football conference.
-4. _Display Favorite Primary Conference_ - The same functionality as number 2 except it process the user's favorite PRIMARY conference.
+4. _Display Favorite Primary Conference_ - The same functionality as number 2 except it process the user's favorite primary conference.
 5. SKIPPED
 6. _Edit Profile_ - allows the user to edit their profile.
 Username cannot be changed, as it is the primary key of the user.db file.
 7. _Delete Profile_ - allows the user to delete their profile and dumps them out at the login menu.